AdobeDocs/app-builder/src/pages/guides/runtime_guides/reference_docs/prepackages.md

 aio rt:action:invoke /whisk.system/alarms/alarm
 ```

-Alternatively, you can bind any of these packages to your namespace; see the [Packages page](../reference/packages.md).
+Alternatively, you can bind any of these packages to your namespace; see the [Packages](packages.md) page.
 When you bind a package, you can set your own default parameters (if any) and run the actions as local to your namespace.

 ## Using the alarms package

-The alarms package can be used to trigger a actions for a single or recurring interval.This is a three-step process:
+The alarms package can be used to trigger a actions for a single or recurring interval.
+This is a three-step process:

 1. Create one or more actions you want to be executed.
 There is nothing special about these actions; create them as you would any other.
 2. Create a trigger and specify the frequency.
 This is what the Alarms package provides.